Chiropractic Care and Physical Rehabilitation for Eugene Sports Injuries

 Sports Injury Types and Treatments

 Some sports injuries primarily involve the skeleton while others originate in the muscles, ligaments or tendons.
 But since the entire musculoskeletal system works together as a finely tuned machine — an injury to one component can severely impair the function of others in the system.
 Impact injuries to the spine, for instance, frequently cause a variety of symptoms throughout the body.
 Football players who sustain a full-speed tackle or a heavy fall onto artificial turf may experience injuries to the spine that include disc herniation and other forms of nerve impingement.

 Trauma to the cervical spine may result in symptoms of whiplash, while a similar problem in the lower spine may result in back pain or sciatica.
 A sports injury may involve painful muscle or ligament tears as well.
-We can employ a combination of chiropractic care, rehabilitation exercises, massage therapy, acupuncture, and other treatments to treat the injury, help tissues heal themselves, and restore flexibility and strength to injured muscles.
+We can employ a combination of chiropractic care, naturopathic medicine, rehabilitation exercises, massage therapy, acupuncture, and other treatments to treat the injury, help tissues heal themselves, and restore flexibility and strength to injured muscles.